 7. Praat Textgrid: Imports a transcription created in Praat.
 Select the TextGrid you would like to import and click Open.
 Thereafter, the transcription will appear as a musical score in the Editor.
 Take note that the Editor expects a „regular“ TextGrid for the import, and not a „short“ TextGrid.

-8. Simple EXMARaLDA text file: A Simple EXMARaLDA file is a transcription in txt format that has been created according to the „Simple EXMARaLDA“ specifications.
+8. Simple EXMARaLDA text file: A Simple EXMARaLDA file is a transcription in txt-format that has been created according to the „Simple EXMARaLDA“ specifications.
 You can find these specifications in Appendix A. If you have created a transcription according to these specifications in a text Editor or a word processing software and saved it as „pure text“ (either coded as Unicode or a standard coding specified by the system), you can import a text file to the Partitur-Editor.
-For this, search for the file and select the suitable coding in the drop down list on the side.
+For this, search for the file and select the suitable coding in the drop-down list on the side.
 Then click „Open“.

 If the import is successful, a musical score representation will be visible in the transcription.
 If the import fails, an error message of the following kind will appear: